jagadeesh70/arose-discord-bot/README.md

 You can host this bot on Heroku.

 Installation via Heroku is possible with your web browser alone.
 The [**installation guide**](https://github.com/kyb3r/modmail/wiki/Installation) (which includes a video tutorial!) will guide you through the entire installation process.
-If you run into any problems, join our [Modmail Discord Server](https://discord.gg/etJNHCQ) for help and support.

 To configure automatic updates: